 If you aren't legally authorized to promote the copyrighted content in your ad, site, or app, please remove any mention of the copyrighted products or services.

-- Remove that content from your website or app.
-If the site that your ad leads to contains content that we don't allow, please fix the site to make it comply.
-You'll then need to request a site review before moving on to the next step of changing your ad text.
+- Change your website or app.
+If your ad leads to content that violates this policy, fix the website or app to make it comply.
+You'll then need to request a review before moving on to the next step of changing your ad text.

 Review my fixed website